SyncholisticMG/gh/chapter2/workspace.md

 when going through life reviews one doesn’t necessarily have all the higher levels of awareness available.
 A lot of times when the life review starts the soul is shattered into thousands of different shards and it's the oversoul that comes in and patches them back together.
-It takes out the negative soul shards, puts them into a secondary file where another foetus from another womb may use those soul shards from another life, a past life and integrate it into the infinite foetus blueprint choice so that shard can get resolution in another lifetime.
+It takes out the negative soul shards, puts them into a secondary file where another fetus from another womb may use those soul shards from another life, a past life and integrate it into the infinite fetus blueprint choice so that shard can get resolution in another lifetime.
 Remember soul shards are not *I am*s.
 There's help from the oversoul to have a greater experience through creating liftetime after lifetime.
 We have access to the oversoul right now,